rcacademy/pinteresting/paperclip.md

 #### Sign up for an Amazon AWS Account

-Create a few account at [http://aws.amazon.com](http://aws.amazon.com).
+Create a new account at [http://aws.amazon.com](http://aws.amazon.com).
 It might ask for a credit card but all users get added to the free tier to start with.

 #### Setup S3
 Find the S3 service under the Services tab.
 There should be an option to create a **new bucket**.
 Buckets are containers that we will use to store our files.
 You can use buckets to organize your uploads for 1 or more applications that you build so you don't have to create a new AWS account for each project you work on.